OpenNebula/website/content/product/cloud_cluster_provisioning/cloud_cluster_providers/aws_provider.md

 <!--# Amazon AWS Provider -->

 An AWS provider contains the credentials to interact with Amazon and also the region to deploy your Provisions.
-By default, OpenNebula comes with four pre-defined AWS providers in the following regions:
+By default, OpenNebula comes with four pre-defined regions for the AWS provider:

-* Frankfurt
+* Frankfurt (`eu-central-1`)
-* London
+* London (`eu-west-1`)
-* North Virginia (US)
+* North Virginia (US) (`us-east-1`)
-* North California (US)
+* North California (US) (`us-west-1`)

 {{< alert title="Note" color="success" >}}
-More zones can be added modifying the provider configuration.
-You can learn more about how to modify or expand a provider behaviour in this [Guide]().
+More zones can be added modifying the driver configuration.
+You can learn more about how to modify or expand a driver behaviour in this [Guide](/product/integration_references/edge_provider_driver_development/customizing_driver.md).
 {{< /alert >}}

 In order to define an AWS provider, you need the following information: